Georgios K. Michalakis

 headset), and sometimes I had trouble focusing

 on the right "harmonic"...
-Fors instance, there are places where
+Fors instance,

 an entire set of neumes is a bit lower than normal..
 Anyhow, this is